Every marketer knows the phrase ‘content is king’, but that content is nothing without readers and followers.

 One thing you need to remember if you do this: place your text, or the most significant part of it, in the middle of the image.
 This matters because Facebook trims the sides of thumbnails.

 <meta property=”og:image” content=”http://www.yourdomain.com/image-name.jpg” />

-The Open Graph tags above are the ones you really need to know (og:description not so much, but it is useful).
-There are other, more advanced, tags you can use to provide even more in-depth specifications.
+The Open Graph tags above are the ones you need to know.
+However, you can use other, more advanced tags to provide even more in-depth specifications.

 - og:site_name – if the page (object) you are sharing is part of a larger network

 - og:audio or og:video – to add additional audio or video files to your object